eriks0n/Cybersecurity-Bots/README.md

 # Cybersecurity-Bots (Prompts)
 This is a repository of ChatGPT prompts to initiate different bots supporting cybersecurity professionals in their daily work.

-*Please note:* This repository and the prompts therein are mainly designed to identify potential use cases of tools such as ChatGPT for cybersecurity professionals.
+*Please note:* This repository and the prompts therein are mainly designed to identify potential use cases for tools such as ChatGPT for cybersecurity professionals.
 Obviously, you should not assume every answer to be correct and use your judgement to challenge ChatGPT's answers.

 ## Development Tracker